F1bonacc1/process-compose/www/docs/logging.md

   timestamp_format: "06-01-02 15:04:05.000"  # timestamp format.
 The default is RFC3339
   no_metadata: true                          # don't log process name and replica number
   add_timestamp: true                        # add timestamp to the logger.
 Default is false
   no_color: true                             # disable ANSII colors in the logger.
 Default is false
+  flush_each_line: true                      # disable buffering and flush each line to the log file.
+Default is false
 ```

 | Parameter Name     | Description                                                  | Depends On                                                   | Default Value                                                |